actionml/universal-recommender/README.md

 ### Known issues

   - currently we require a localhost version of Elasticsearch to be running continuously.
-Clusters are not supporte (should be fixed by release)
+Clusters are not supported (should be fixed by release)
+  - every ES index update should be a hot swap using an alias, this is not don currently.
   - index dropped then refreshed in `pio train` so no need to redeploy if the server is running.
 This violates conventions for other templates but is actually good.
 It means we have a hot-swapped model.
 If there are server timeouts during train, for the refresh response or for ongoing queries, we may need to find optimizations.

 ## References